swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentor_roles.md

 ##### Checklists and Resources

-To get access to AMY and to the Community Calendar, [contact](mailto:sher@carpentries.org) the Carpentries Workshop Administrator.
+To get access to AMY and to the Community Calendar, [contact Carpentries staff](mailto:team@carpentries.org).

 ##### Ongoing